-The MIDI offers an online francization service (FEL) that is free for international students.
+The MIFI offers an online francization service (FEL) that is free for international students.
 This service allows you to learn French at your own pace through different learning formats, whether or not you already live in Québec.

-The MIDI also offers an on-line exercises database for French as a second language for students at the beginner, intermediate and advanced levels.
+The MIFI also offers an on-line exercises database for French as a second language for students at the beginner, intermediate and advanced levels.

 Beginner level students can also turn to other relevant resources: educational institutions, private schools, the many online resources, etc.

 School boards offer a range of francization and literacy services to adults.

 Montréal universities also offer a diversified range of regular and intensive courses to help international students improve their French, available at different times throughout the year.
 For example, the Université du Québec à Montréal, Université de Montréal and McGill University offer French as a Second Language courses, and Concordia University offers the Réussir en français program.